-Fluorescence in situ hybridization with oligo d(T)
+Fluorescence in situ hybridization with oligo(dT)

 In situ hybridization against poly(A)+ RNA was done according to (31).
 Briefly, cells were grown at 30°C in YPD medium to mid-log phase before shifted to 37°C for 1 h.
 An aliquot of 10 ml cell culture was removed before temperature shift.
 Cells were immediately fixed with 4% formaldehyde, washed after fixation, and spheroplasted with 100T zymolyase.
-After adhering spheroplasts to poly-lysine-coated slide, the cells were prehybridized for 1 h at 37°C in prehybridization buffer (50% formamide, 10% dextran sulphate, 125 μg/ml of E. coli tRNA, 500 μg/ml hering sperm DNA, 4x SSC, 0.02% polyvinyl pyrrolidone, 0.02% BSA, 0.02% Ficoll-40) in a humid chamber.
-To hybridize with oligo d(T)50-Cy3 0.75 μl of 1 pmol/μl probe was added and incubated at 37°C overnight in humid chamber.
-After hybridization, cells were inspected either with an Axio observer fluorescence microscope (Zeiss) connected to a CCD camera.
+After adhering spheroplasts to poly-lysine-coated slide, the cells were prehybridized for 1 h at 37°C in prehybridization buffer (50% formamide, 10% dextran sulphate, 125 μg/ml of Escherichia coli tRNA, 500 μg/ml hering sperm DNA, 4× SSC, 0.02% polyvinyl pyrrolidone, 0.02% BSA, 0.02% Ficoll-40) in a humid chamber.
+To hybridize with oligo(dT)50-Cy3 0.75 μl of 1 pmol/μl probe was added and incubated at 37°C overnight in humid chamber.
+After hybridization, cells were washed, mounted with ROTI® Mount FluorCare DAPI, and covered with a coverslip.
+Cells were inspected either with an Axio observer fluorescence microscope (Zeiss) connected to a CCD camera.